anuj-2255/Github_Data/README.md

 # Data-fetching-using-Gson
-This is simple app just to understand the Gson. it's working and how we create java object from json string. it contains one acivity in which we fetch our data into recyclerview.
+This is Basic app to show how can we parse JSON through Gson library. in this app we just simply convert then Json sting into Java object anf parse it via Gson. we use Recycler view to show our data.
+You can cusyomize it as per your choice.